systemd/mkosi/mkosi.md

   in scripted environments where the qemu and ssh verbs are used in a quick succession and the veth device might not get enough time to configure itself.

+`--auto-bump`, `-B`
+: If specified, after each successful build the the version is bumped in a fashion equivalent to the `bump` verb, in preparation for the next build.
+This is useful for simple, linear version management: each build in a series will have a version number one higher then the previous one.

 ## Command Line Parameters and their Settings File Counterparts

 Most command line parameters may also be placed in an `mkosi.default`